LiaoYFBH/Paddle-ERNIE-RAG/README_EN.md

 - 🧠 Dual Baidu Engines:
       LLM: Powered by ERNIE-4.5-Turbo (via AIStudio API) for top-tier language understanding and generation.

-- OCR: Integrated with PaddleX PP-StructureV3 for complex layout recovery and automatic chart extraction.
+- OCR: Integrated with PaddleOCR PP-StructureV3 for complex layout recovery and automatic chart extraction.

 📂 Intelligent Document Processing:
         Auto-Deduplication: Automatically detects if a file already exists in the library during upload to avoid redundant computation.